Euiike/Profiles/README.md

-- 🌱 This is my personal repository for personal use:
+- 🌱 This is my personal repository for personal use

 <!---
 1dcoo/1dcoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.